EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/af8e69f9-0a6a-4370-ba62-8ea033f69670" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-click on the ethernet and there should be a little line getting drawn by it showing its picking up traffic
+Click on the Ethernet option in Wireshark, and you should see a small line being drawn next to it, indicating that it's picking up traffic.
 </p>
 <br />